Healthy Homes Assessment Parkvale

 Healthy homes are important

-One in three households rent from New Zealand and Parkvale, and research suggests that rental houses are likely to be colder, older and have less efficient heating and have lower quality than the homes of owners.
+Around 1 in 3 households the property in New Zealand and Parkvale, and research suggests that rental homes are most likely to be colder, older and are not as effective heating, and generally tend to be of poorer standard than those owned by owners.

-The damp, cold and mouldy houses can have negative health outcomes, particularly ailments like colds and flu, asthma and cardiovascular issues.
-Additionally, those who report four or more major house quality problems often experience poor life satisfaction and lower mental health.
+Moldy, damp and cold houses can have negative health outcomes, especially for illnesses like colds, asthma, as well as cardiovascular conditions.
+In addition, people who experience at least four key house quality problems often experience low life satisfaction and reduced mental health.

-Improve the quality of Parkvale rental property will help tenants experience improved mental and physical health and reduce the disruptions to their work, education and daily life due to illness.
-Your investment is also better protected from mildew, mould and damp damage, meaning lower maintenance costs over the long term.
+The improvement in the standard of Parkvale rental property can help tenants enjoy better mental and physical health and reduce the disturbance to learning, work and daily life because of health issues.
+Your investment will be protected from mould, mildew and damp damages, which means less costs of maintenance in the long-term.

-The Healthy Homes Standard is a listing of minimum and specific standards for Heating, Insulation Ventilation, Moisture Ingress and Drainage, as well Draught stopping for Parkvale rental properties.
+The Healthy Homes Standard is a listing of minimum and specific standards for heating, insulation Ventilation, Moisture Ingress and Drainage, as well as Draught stopping for Parkvale rental properties.

-Begin now by calling about the Parkvale Healthy Home assessment on your rental property now.
+Get started now and contact us about having a Parkvale Healthy Home assessment on your rental property right now.

 healthy homes assessment compliance